Back to menu

 The photo from "Le vie d'Italia".

 The column must have reached the United States by boat.
 It was erected during the 1933-1934 World Exhibition, called "A Century of Progress".
 It was unveiled in front of the Italian pavillion, in 1934, after Balbo had left.
-The column still stands, on its original site, but today in meaningless isolation.
+The column still stands, but today in meaningless isolation.
 It is at a distance of a few meters from the shore of Lake Michigan in an area that is relatively unfrequented.
 It can be found in Burnham Park, at 1600 South Lake Shore Drive, just east of Soldier Field.
 It is generally called the "Balbo Monument".
 A midsized highway at a distance of some 600 meters from the column was in 1934 named Balbo Drive (until that time called 7th St.).

 The unveiling of the column